 My favorite part about the concept of a towable travel trailer is that it doesn't have an engine.
 Unless you travel full-time in your motorhome, it's probably going to be the most expensive vehicle you rarely drive.

-The key here is that a great tow vehicle suits many needs.
-The practicality of having a great truck empowers a great life for my family.
+The key here is that a great full-sized pickup suits many needs.
+The practicality of having a capable truck empowers a great life for my family.
 It's extremely easy to drive, capable, safe, and extremely powerful.
 In fact, between Joanna and myself, we are a one-vehicle family.
-Joanna typically drives the truck and I prefer my electric bike on a daily basis for running around town or riding to work.
+Joanna typically drives the truck, and I prefer my electric bike daily for running around town or riding to work.
 The truck acts like a bit of a chameleon, fitting in and supporting my life in many different ways.
-This is what I consider the most fundamental requirement of a great tow vehicle.
+This is what I consider the most fundamental requirement of a great heavy-duty truck.
 Tough to do that with a motorhome.
-You'll need to pack up your entire residence in order to move your mode of transportation.
+You'll need to pack up your entire residence to move your mode of transportation.

 So, while there are all sorts of technical requirements, aftermarket parts, and countless considerations with make model trim levels, and the like, the most important feature of the tow vehicle is that it should work is your everyday driver.
 Everyone in the family should feel comfortable driving the truck whether hooked up and towing a Living Vehicle or not.

-Each of the following points and considerations are viewed through this lens for what I consider the best tow vehicle for an LV.
+Each of the following points and considerations are viewed through this lens for what I consider the best truck for an LV.

 Living Vehicle puts quality first, every single time.
 Our hallucination when starting Living Vehicle was to design the best travel trailer the world has ever seen.
 We engineered Living Vehicle to last for generations.
 The reality is, the RV industry has, and still does have, a terrible reputation for producing (can we be candid?) crap.
 This is the number one reason we decided to create LV, because I believed and still believe it's possible to produce a mobile living space that exudes quality.